strangedev/PyCreatures/README.txt

 map                         - display the map

+clear [WIDTH  HEIGHT]       - generate a new world of a certain width and
+                              height

 spawn AMOUNT ENTITY_TYPE    - spawn a certain amount if entities at random

 anim CYCLES [DELTA_T]       - Advances the simulation by a certain amount of